 But the explosion wasn’t the only carnage that day.
 Later that afternoon, 18 British soldiers were killed near the Irish border at Warrenpoint in an IRA bombing ambush.
 “It was the single heaviest death toll for the British Army in the 10 years since it was sent in to quell fighting between Roman Catholic and Protestant militants,” according to the Times.

-Mountbatten, Mentor to Prince Charles, Was an Easy Target
+Mountbatten, Mentor to King Charles, Was an Easy Target

 Mountbatten was also an easy target.
 The bomb had been placed in his unguarded boat the night before his murder.
 He had been vacationing in the Irish town of Mullaghmore throughout the 1970s and had refused security detail, despite repeated threats from the Provisional IRA to assassinate him.
 Mountbatten had declared, “Who the hell would want to kill an old man anyway?”